owen-mcnamara/movie_recommender/README.md

 The app will be available at http://localhost:5000

-# How It Works
+### How It Works
-## User Registration/Login: Users create accounts to track their movie preferences
+User Registration/Login: Users create accounts to track their movie preferences

-## Quiz System: 6-question quiz with weighted scoring for different genres and preferences
+Quiz System: 6-question quiz with weighted scoring for different genres and preferences

-## Recommendation Engine: Processes quiz answers to generate personalized movie suggestions
+Recommendation Engine: Processes quiz answers to generate personalized movie suggestions

-## TMDB Integration: Fetches movie data, posters, and details from The Movie Database
+TMDB Integration: Fetches movie data, posters, and details from The Movie Database

-## User Tracking: Stores watched movies to avoid showing them in future recommendations
+User Tracking: Stores watched movies to avoid showing them in future recommendations

-# Quiz Questions

-## Mood Preference: What's your ideal Friday night?

-## Runtime: How much time do you have?

-## Era: What time period appeals to you?

-## Quality: What kind of quality are you looking for?

-## Setting: What setting excites you most?

-## Feeling: How do you want to feel afterward?